mkalewski/code-examples/README.rst

 Description
 ===========

-Code examples for students and other self learners.
+A set of minimal working code examples for students and other self learners.